-This week, we welcome the sixth Hebrew month of Elul (8/20/2020 after sundown).
+This week, we welcome the sixth Hebrew month of Elul (8/8/2021 after sundown).
 The sixth month is known as the month of teshuvah, repentance.
-It's the month that we get serious and make a change in preparation for the set-apart days to come.
+It's the month that we get serious and make real change in preparation for the set-apart days to come.

 New Year Prep